 His extensive experience with complex medical evidence required in serious injury cases makes him a go-to source for other legal advocates.
 With more than one hundred disability-related cases to his credit, many of these cases have resulted in multi-million dollar awards, providing funds that can be used for rehabilitation, home care costs, adaptive equipment and beyond.
 He has helped clients suffering from many different degrees of spinal and head injury, from skull fractures from a car accident, to brain injuries from an accident that led to oxygen deprivation and even spinal cord and brain injuries stemming from medical malpractice or trauma.
 Whatever the case, our Palm Harbor, Florida law firm is committed to providing you with the representation and resources you need to recoup some of your financial losses and get compensation for damages.

 We invite you to contact our offices today to learn more about the options available for you and your family.
 We don’t promise an overnight solution, but we do assure our clients of a committed team that works with you as you recover medically and financially from a traumatic injury.
-There’s simply not better Palm Harbor brain injury lawyer to have on your side as you begin and continue the recovery process associated with these types of injuries.
+There’s simply not better Palm Harbor car accident lawyer to have on your side as you begin and continue the recovery process associated with these types of injuries.

 The best!!!
 The Law Office of Jeffrey Hensley PA stuck by me through this long drawn out case and was always there to answer my questions!!
 Hopefully I never need this amazing team for anything else but if I do they will be my first call!